-This particular route travels some 800-kilometres – that’s just shy of 500 miles by the way – and is unique from any cycling route in the world.
-However, you don’t have to be the next Bradley Wiggins to conquer this route, as many of the stages stand at roughly 40km long.
+This particular route travels some 800-kilometers – that’s just shy of 500 miles by the way – and is unique from any cycling route in the world.
+However, you don’t have to be the next Bradley Wiggins to conquer this route, as many of the stages stand roughly 40km long.

-Travelling along this famous UNESCO World Heritage site, La Loire à Vélo forms the western end of Eurovelo 6, the famous trans-European route.
+Traveling along this famous UNESCO World Heritage site, La Loire à Vélo forms the western end of Eurovelo 6, the famous trans-European route.
 The route runs from Cuffy to Saint-Brevon-les-Pins, passing along the banks of the River Loire, France’s longest.

-Expect long deserted riverbanks, quaint wildlife and plenty of scenes of natural beauty.
-As for things to keep you occupied along the way, the chateaus, villages and vineyards of the Loire Valley are world-renowned.
+Expect long-deserted riverbanks, quaint wildlife, and plenty of scenes of natural beauty.
+As for things to keep you occupied along the way, the chateaus, villages, and vineyards of the Loire Valley are world-renowned.